 If at any time you modify your protocol, you must submit those changes to Institutional Review Board for further review by the IRB (see Protocol Modifications, page 8).

-If your project continues for longer than one year, you will need to submit an (see Annual Progress Reports, page 8).
+If your project continues for longer than one year, you will need to submit an ANNUAL PROGRESS REPORT (see Annual Progress Reports, page 8) and file for an extension.

-7

 PROTOCOL MODIFICATIONS

-If you make any changes to your protocol, you must submit a the Institutional Review
+If you make any changes to your protocol, you must submit a Protocol Modification Form the Institutional Review

 Board.
-If the modifications are minor (i.e., title change, agency change, addition of data collection sites, etc.) the IRB Chair or designee will review the protocol.
+If the modifications are minor (i.e., changing several questions on existing surveys, title change, agency change, addition of data collection sites, etc.) the IRB Chair or designee will review the protocol.
+If the modification entails adding or substituting new and different questionnaires or surveys, that protocol may have to be resubmitted as a new protocol.
 If the modifications include more than minimal risk (see definition on page 5), the protocol will be included on the next IRB agenda for FULL BOARD review.

 PROTOCOL RENEWALS

-If you need to more time to finish your research, you must submit a to the Institutional Review Board.
+If you need to more time to finish your research, you must submit a Request for Extension Form to the Institutional Review Board.
 NOTE: If the request is made after the original ending date, it is still possible to obtain an extension.
 “The IRB will allow a one year grace period (beyond the original research expiration date) in which an investigator can request an extension of research.
 However, the research must have not changed significantly, the request must be made via a request for extension/modification form, and the reviewer will have the option to deny the request if other factors, e.g., changes in laws/policy, would suggest that the research is no longer consistent with current principles of protection of human research subjects.” (approved by the IRB 12/14/15)

 ANNUAL PROGRESS REPORTS

 The IRB is required by 45CFR46 to conduct an annual review of every EXPEDITED or FULL BOARD IRB‐approved protocol within 12 months of the original approval date.
-Complete the form and return it to Institutional Review Board.
+For protocols approved in the Fall semester, a request for a progress report will be sent prior to the August 30th deadline for the report.
+For protocols approved in the Spring semester or during the summer, a request for a progress report will be sent prior to the January 31st deadline for the report.
+Complete the Annual Progress Report form and return it to Institutional Review Board.
 All expedited and full-board approved studies must submit the progress report.
+Exempt protocols do not have to submit a progress report.

+9

 Annual Progress Reports are reviewed by the IRB Chair or designee.
 However, if modifications are made that include more than minimal risk (see definition on page 5), the protocol will be included on the next IRB agenda for FULL BOARD review.